handsontable/handsontable/docs/content/guides/columns/column-filter.md

 ## Enable filtering

-To enable the filtering interface for all columns, you need to do two things: first, set the filters property to true, and second, enable the interface by setting the columnMenu property to true as well.
+To enable the filtering interface for all columns, you need to do two things: first, set the `filters` property to `true`, and second, enable the interface by setting the `columnMenu` property to `true` as well.

 Enabling the filters property without the interface can be useful if you plan to create your own custom interface for filtering by using the API.